Vista Unified School District Logo

 Jewish Family Service San Diego logo

 Jewish Family Service of San Diego (JFS): Jewish Family Service is a client-centered, impact-driven organization working to build a stronger, healthier, more resilient San Diego.
 In 2015, United Way of San Diego County granted nearly $2 million to four community Network initiatives that are working collectively to help the youngest San Diegans and their families.
-JFS and EES are the lead partners in the Linda Vista Kindergarten Readiness Network, funded by United Way of San Diego.
-The Network works to support and empower children and families to successfully transition from preschool to kindergarten and helped to establish family support hubs at the Jeff and Deni Jacobs Child Development Center and the EES Child Development Center.
+JFS and EES were the lead partners in the Linda Vista Kindergarten Readiness Network, funded by United Way of San Diego.
+The Network worked to support and empower children and families to successfully transition from preschool to kindergarten and helped to establish family support hubs at the EES Deni Jacobs Early Education Center and the EES Robin Layton Early Education Center.

 EES Early Childhood Family Literacy Training Program: EES initiated the Family Literacy Program in the Fall of 2002.
 The Family Literacy Program is a comprehensive program that addresses literacy as a family affair, extending its efforts to each and every member individually.
 EES believes that family literacy can be achieved through parenting workshops, parent and child time together, adult education, and a quality educational experience for each child.
 Initial support for the program came from The San Diego Foundation Weingart-Price Fund at the recommendation of Price Charities Advisory Board, Viterbi Family Foundation,Samuel J. & Katherine French Charitable Trust, The Legler Benbough Foundation, San Diego National Bank and The Wells Fargo Foundation.
 Additional funding has come from Qualcomm, Inc. The primary goal of EES’s Family Literacy Program is to increase achievement of the children served as shown by the desired results evaluation measurements.